Snowman86ie/JavaScript_Projects/README.md

-# JavaScript_Projects
+# JavaScript_Project

-This folder will contain a few different projects, build using JavaScript
+These are some small projects I made using JavaScript

+##Projects:
+*Pizza Menu
+*Tic-Tac-Toe Game
+*Calculator